Bhartiankita369/Hospital_management/README.md

 This project analyzes a hospital management dataset to extract meaningful insights related to patients, doctors, appointments, treatments, and billing.
 The goal is to simulate real-world healthcare analytics using SQL.

 ### Objectives
-Analyze patient behavior and registration trends ?
+Analyze patient behavior and registration trends?

 Identify high-demand medical specializations?